HomerReid/meep_adjoint/docs/Tutorial/index.rst

 progress of a computational session.

-The :class:`OptimizationProblem<OptimizationProblem>` constructor accepts a large number of required and optional input arguments, and large number of required and optional input arguments, whose initialization you will find the full documentation for these in the :ref:`API reference <OptimizationProblem>`, but in most cases you'll probably be able simply to copy the initialization code from this tutorial
+The :class:`OptimizationProblem<OptimizationProblem>` constructor accepts a large number of required and optional input arguments; you will find the full documentation for these in the :ref:`API reference <OptimizationProblem>`, but in most cases you'll probably be able simply to copy the initialization code from this tutorial